hannahchan/Scaffold.Service/Docs/Docker.md

 `docker-compose up -d postgres`

 This is ideal if you don't want to install PostgreSQL onto your computer or need to manage different versions for different projects.
 In this scenario you would run the Web API natively on your machine.

+To run the Web API natively on your computer, change directory to the [Scaffold.WebApi](../Sources/Scaffold.WebApi) project under [Sources](../Sources) and run;

+`dotnet run`

+Once up and running you can access the Web API on `http://localhost:5000`.